Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Methodology

 \subsection{Relative Weight Analysis}

-This work aims to determine if the main effects or interactions have a larger impact on determining the death of the participants.
-We will use a Relative Weight Analysis technique to assess it.
+Relative Weight Analysis is tool used to separate the relevance of each variable or interaction.
 This technique creates a new set of predictors with are an orthogonal representation of the observed predictors (with one-to-one correspondence).
 Estimate the influence on this new space and then return the results to the original space.
-This way the problem presented with correlated models disappear given that all the importance estimation take place in this new space.
+This way the problem presented with correlated models disappears given that the importance estimation occurs in this new space.

 We are interested in the importance of the main effects versus the interactions.
-The design matrix of the used model will have multiple patterns, like the right side of equation \eqref{eq:design-residualization}.
-Here a mix of linear and nonlinear variables are present.
-We are interested on determining the effect of the whole variables instead of their components.
+The design matrix can have multiple patterns.
+For example, the right side of equation \eqref{eq:design-residualization}.
+Here a mix of linear and nonlinear variables is present.
+We are interested in determining the effect of the whole variables instead of their components.
 Therefore, we will define the matrix \(X\) as

 Therefore, the matrix \(\boldsymbol{D}\) contains the control variables and all the effects and interactions resulting from the selection model procedure.
 Also, the interactions contain only information from the pure synergy between the variables due to the residualization.